Skip to content

 Could he have G6PD deficiency?

 G6PD, short for glucose-6-phosphate dehydrogenase, is an enzyme active in all cell types and is key to protecting red blood cells from oxidative damage and early destruction.
-A child with reduced G6PD enzyme activity has increased red blood cell breakdown – haemolysis – when exposed to specific triggers.
+When exposed to specific triggers, a child with reduced G6PD enzyme activity has increased red blood cell breakdown—haemolysis.
 As red blood cells carry oxygen from our lungs to tissue throughout our body, this results in anaemia and jaundice.

 G6PD deficiency is an inherited condition